Proof of Concept in Rwanda

 Promising results

-The drama led to increased gender equity, stronger communication, and healthier relationships.
+Couples who listened to the drama reported increased gender equity, stronger communication, and healthier relationships.

 “Before, she knew that even if we discussed something, I would make the final decision if we didn’t agree.” (male participant)